rubyaustralia/ruby_au/README.md

 ## Logotype licence

-"Ruby Australia" 'Gem' and Typographic logo are Copyright 2016 by Ruby Australia, All rights reserved.
+"Ruby Australia" 'Gem' and Typographic logo are Copyright 2016 by Ruby Australia, all rights reserved.

+## Contact

+For any questions or feedback, please contact the website working group on [Slack](https://rubyau.slack.com/).